-II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; (Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; (Core)

-have the authority to remove residents from supervising interactions and/or learning environments that do not meet the standards of the program; (Core)
+II.A.4.a).(4) develop and oversee a process to evaluate candidates prior to approval as program faculty members for participation in the residency program education and at least annually thereafter, as outlined in V.B.; (Core) II.A.4.a).(5) have the authority to approve program faculty members for participation in the residency program education at all sites; (Core) II.A.4.a).(6) have the authority to remove program faculty members from participation in the residency program education at all sites; (Core) II.A.4.a).(7) have the authority to remove residents from supervising interactions and/or learning environments modeling.
+This privilege may be removed by the program director when the standards of the clinical learning environment are not met.

 Background and Intent: The program director has the responsibility to ensure that all who educate residents effectively role model the Core Competencies.
-Working with a resident is a privilege that is earned through effective teaching and professional role modeling.
-This privilege may be removed by the program director when the standards of the clinical learning environment are not met.
+Working with a resident is a privilege that is earned through effective teaching and professional role